Passenger Injury Claim

-Making a claim for compensation is not just for the drivers of vehicles.
-If you were a passenger in a car, taxi, on a motorbike or a fare paying passenger on public transport and have been injured due to the negligence, another person, including the driver of the vehicle in which you were travelling, then you may be able to make a claim.
+If you were a passenger in a vehicle, on a motorbike or a fare paying passenger on public transport and have been injured due to the negligence of another person, you may be able to make a claim.

 Personal injury claims brought by any passenger in a vehicle that is involved in an accident, will almost always be successful.
 Almost without exception, the accident in question will have either been the fault of the driver of the vehicle that the passenger was travelling in, or it will have been caused by the negligence of another driver.

 Any claim for compensation by a passenger will be made against the at fault driver.
 If more than one driver was at fault in some way then as an innocent passenger your compensation may be made up from claims against any driver who is considered to have contributed to the the accident taking place.

 I was a passenger in an uninsured vehicle, can I make a claim?

 As long as you were unaware that the driver was uninsured you should still be able to make a claim, as claims for untraced or uninsured drivers are made through the Motor Insurers Bureau.
 However, they will not accept passenger injury claims if you knew, or ought to have known, that the driver of their vehicle was:

 - Uninsured or had an expired insurance policy

 - Had stolen or taken the vehicle unlawfully

 - Was using the vehicle to escape from, or avoidance of, lawful apprehension

 - Was using the vehicle in the course or furtherance of a crime (this includes not having a license, driving whilst disqualified etc.)